komodorio/docs/docs/Learn/Annotations.md

 Komodor annotations enable users to create static and dynamic hyperlinks to other solutions and resources.
 For example, you can use Annotations to provide hyperlinks to the following

-- Source Control like Git,
+- Source Control like Git
-- DevOps tools,
+- DevOps tools
 - Monitoring and observability
 - Integrated solutions